makaroshkj/flussonic-ansible-deploy/README.md

-This playbook rolls out configs to Flussonic servers:
+This is an example how to roll out configs to Flussonic servers:

 ingest --> dvr --> edge